apache/gravitino/docs/security.md

 Gravitino supports Kerberos mode.

-For the server side, users should set `gravitino.authenticator` as `kerberos` and give `gravitino.authenticator.kerberos.principal` and `gravitino.authenticator.kerberos.keytab` a proper value.
+For the server side, users should set `gravitino.authenticators` as `kerberos` and give `gravitino.authenticator.kerberos.principal` and `gravitino.authenticator.kerberos.keytab` a proper value.

 For the client side, users can enable `kerberos` mode by the following code: